 Other articles about First Aid Kits

 While hopefully this helped you get started on your emergency kit, you may want even more information.
-So, I added additional articles that have tons of tips on this topic.
-I hope it helps answer your additional questions.
+So, I added additional articles with tons of tips on this topic.
+I hope they help answer your additional questions.

 Emergency Preparedness articles

-If you are looking for more preparedness articles, feel free to click below.
+If you want more preparedness articles, feel free to click below.
 I like to be prepared in case of emergencies.
-I rather be safe than sorry.
+I rather be safe (Affiliate Link) than sorry.
 Don't you?

 Challenge: Set Up Your Emergency Supplies